socadk/design-practice-repository/roles/SDPR-APIProductOwner.md

 ### Persona
 <!--Name of stakeholder (of architecture and architectural artifacts) and its main concerns-->
-An API product owner is at the intersection where API clients and providers meet.
+An API product owner operates at the intersection where API clients and providers meet.
 This leads to a constant struggle between fulfilling clients' wishes and keeping the API on [POINT](https://ifs.hsr.ch/index.php?id=15667&L=0) and economically viable.

 <!-- We decided to call it API Product Owner based on various definitions we found: